polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Consensus

-Consensus is the process blockchain nodes use to agree on a chain's canonical fork and is composed of [authorship](#block-author), finality, and [fork-choice rule](#fork-choice-rulestrategy).
+Consensus is the process blockchain nodes use to agree on a chain's canonical fork.
+It is composed of [authorship](#block-author), finality, and [fork-choice rule](#fork-choice-rulestrategy).

 - Polkadot ecosystem - these three components are usually separate and the term consensus often refers specifically to authorship
 - Substrate node - the term _consensus engine_ describes the node subsystem responsible for consensus tasks.